Get a delicious start to Spring with my Beet Burger with Chipotle Cashew Hummus.

 The hummus recipe, which I’ll also share with you, is a simple variation on the traditional recipe.
 I love adding chipotle chilies to various sauces (remember my Pasta with Chipotle Cashew Cream?) and this time, instead of tahini, I decided to use roasted cashews in the hummus.
 The experiment really worked– I know I’ll be making this amazing hummus again and again.

-I won’t chatter on too long today because I can’t wait to share the recipe with you.
+I won’t chatter on too long today because I can’t wait to share this beet burger recipe with you.
 It involves a few steps, but none of them is hard.
 If you try this once, I guarantee you will be making it again.
 And again.
 I know I will.

 - For Beet Burger Patty: